fatpiggu9/Money-Path/README.md

 ![image](https://github.com/fatpiggu9/Money-Path/assets/127538786/e40e060c-1e01-4daf-a622-a5fd01480903)

 - Target Balance : The target balance assigned to the wallet.
 (Only for goal wallet)
 - End Date : The end date assigned to the wallet.
-Formated to [yyyy MM dd] (Only for goal wallet)
+Formated to [yyyy-mm-dd] (Only for goal wallet)

 In addition to the extra information, Goal Wallets have extra feature, which are an "Add Income", "Add Expense", and "View Transaction" buttons.